GFdiablo117/APV/readme.md

 *Interactive display at tram station*

 # Glücksrad
-## Better commuting through livedata visualization
+## Better commuting through live data visualization

-Imagine not wasting your time with waiting.
+Imagine not wasting your time while waiting.
 Our product is an interactive display that lets commuters explore public transportation in Munich at first sight.
-It is located at several train stations showing live data.
+It is located at several train stations for bus, tram and subway showing live data.

 Being daily commuters ourselves we targeted our biggest problems with public transport: being uninformed while waiting for a train or bus.
-We challenged ourselves to generate real benefit from all the data that can be collected concerning public transport.
-Always with our proposal in mind: “waiting brings happiness.”
+We challenged ourselves to generate real benefit for the customer from all the data that can be collected concerning public transport.

+With our display we want to help the commuter...

+...to find incredible fast the best train for his individual needs.
+...to travel more relaxed and comfortable.
+...to sweeten the wait by infotaiment.

+Always with our goal in mind: “waiting brings happiness.”

 ### Product
 The “Glücksrad”  is a circular display with 90cm in diameter.
 The commuters position is centered on the display.
 You can see the public transport around you in three different zoom steps.